LBHackney-IT/social-care-recording/README.md

 2. Hitting the "continue" button on a step should return to the task list page if the form submitted successfully
 3. If form has one step, skip the task list (or implement specific extra pages for case notes?)
 4. Write a script to convert a CSV into form config
+5. fix bug where changing a field type to checkbox/repeater from something else (and _maybe_ vice versa) _after_ a submission has been started caused the intitial values to become invalid (because it expects to be able to map over the values)

 ### Next